-When I started my research project over 2 years ago, I had some questions about vulnerability, and how practising vulnerability could move beyond physical, social and political fragilities and the empathy they evoke in others, to the interruption of individual identity to allow for new encounters and forms of knowledge.
+When I started my research project, I had questions about vulnerability, and how practising vulnerability could move beyond physical, social and political fragilities and the empathy they evoke in others, to the interruption of individual identity to allow for new encounters and forms of knowledge.
 My plan was to look at contemporary artistic practices that acknowledge and strategically use the fragmented, traumatized, split and multiple nature of our identities to form new alliances and ways of being together.

 Letters – sending messages in writing between people over distances and through time- are often necessary for survival, yet most have forgotten this need. | Renée Green

-And although I have spent a lot of this time reading books, thinking about these questions, and even speaking at conferences, but don’t feel like I have been able to write enough to form the work of thought.
-This is partly because I have been caught up in taking care – of my family, friends, loves, colleagues, artists and my own fragile being that at times struggles with depression.
+And although I have spent a lot of time reading, thinking and speaking around these questions, I am not sure I have been able to form the work of coherent thought.
+Instead, I have been caught up in a series intrusions and disruptions of thought, and below and above these, in the practice of care.
 This care is not something I want to lose, or even become more efficient in.
 But I do wonder whether we are missing something about the creativity of care.

 To care is not about letting an object go but holding on to an object by letting oneself go, giving oneself over to something that is not one’s own. | Sara Ahmed

 We can choose to ignore these fractures, or try to cover up the inner contradictions of trying to constitute ourselves as separate from others, the categories we place others into and the patterns of power through which we keep our distance from them.
 Or, we can work with these fractures to undermine the borders of separation with others, to embrace the complex connectivity of our identities, and the responsibility that comes with this.